 - You're doing gig work, like Uber, TaskRabbit or Deliveroo.

 You're not required to open a business account in these cases, as your business or your self-employment isn't legally separate from you.
-As a freelancer, sole trader or gig worker, you and your business are one and the same in the eyes of the law – and the taxman!
+As a freelancer, sole trader or gig worker, you and your business are one and the same in the eyes of the law (and the tax office).

 However, even if you're in the "I don't need one" camp, you may want to open one anyway, as sometimes it's easier to have one than to try and juggle your business's income and expenditure with your own, especially if your self-employment income is the lion's share of your total income.